One should examine oneself for a very long time before thinking of condemning others. Moliere

 Whatever you condemn, you have done yourself.
 Georg Groddeck

-It is easier to point out faults and weaknesses in others than it is to recognize our own.
-It is easier to label others as self-righteous, hypocritical or two-faced than it is for us to label ourselves.
+It is much easier for us to point out faults and weaknesses in others than it is for us to recognize our own.
+It is easier to label others as self-righteous, hypocritical or two-faced than it is for us to see ourselves as such.
 It is this very thing or condition that is the definition and essence of being self-righteous.

-We want to hold others accountable and be judgmental of their weaknesses and shortcomings, but are not willing to do the same thing for ourselves.
-It is as if we have a need or want to hold others accountable and responsible for our own deficiencies.
-This does not make sense, is illogical, misguided and immoral, to name only a few things that it can be called.
-Many suffer from this.
+We want to hold others accountable and be judgmental of their weaknesses and shortcomings, but are not willing or able to do the same to ourselves.
+It is as if we have a need or compulsion to hold others accountable and responsible for our own deficiencies.
+This makes no sense, is illogical, misguided and immoral, to name only a few things that it can be called.
+Many of us suffer from this.
 It is at the heart of prejudice, discrimination, hatred, ignorance and so many other undesirable traits.
 It is easy to criticize others for not taking care of their dirty laundry or their poor housekeeping while we ignore or sweep our own problems under the carpet.
 We ignore the obvious.
 This is what gives self-righteousness such a rightly justified bad name and reputation.

 Those in power, throughout history have tended to dispense self-righteousness toward those who are weaker, poorer, less privileged, less educated or different in any way.
 One race can be self-righteous toward another, one gender toward another, one religion toward another and so forth.
-A classic example is Nazi Germany’s self-righteousness and arrogance especially toward the Jews.
-Self-righteousness has existed since the beginning of recorded history and probably is just as prominent today as it ever has been.
+Classic is Nazi Germany’s self-righteousness and arrogance especially toward the Jews.
+Self-righteousness has existed since the beginning of recorded history and probably is just as rampant today as ever.

-Self-righteousness is created and generated from within.
-There are not many of us who do not suffer from it on some basis.
-Some have severe self-righteousness issues that need addressing.
-The root cause has to do with a combination of ignorance and issues with the self.
+Self-righteousness is self-imposed from within.
+There are probably none of us who do not suffer from it on some basis.
+Some have severe self-righteousness issues that urgently needs addressing.
+The root cause has to do with a combination of ignorance and numerous issues with the self.
 The more problems we have with poor self-image and not liking ourselves, the more likely we focus on the faults of others before focusing on our own.
 The old adage says people who live in glass houses should not thrown stones.
-One way to avoid or minimize the possibility of being a hypocrite or self-righteous bigot is to be careful and not allow ourselves to judge others.
-We would be much more effective by trying to be good examples and try our absolute best not to be being self righteous judges.
+One way to avoid or minimize the possibility of being a hypocrite or self-righteous is to be very careful and monitor ourselves carefully of judging others.
+We should diligently try to be good examples and avoid being self-righteous judges.
+It is very hard to do.

 Wisdom: The essence of immorality is the tendency to make an exception of myself.
 Jane Addams

 Though I speak with the tongues of men and of angels, and have not charity, I am become as sounding brass, or a tinkling cymbal.
-I Corinthians 1:13
+I Cor.
+1:13

 For if a man think himself to be something, when he is nothing, he deceiveth himself.
 Galatians 6:3